nageshchauhan/thinkofspring.io/spring-core/4_constructor_injection.md

 Equilateral Triangle drawn of height 20
 ```

-**Note:** For primitive type, its name is sufficient whereas for non-primitive type we have to provide fully qualified name.
+**Note:** For primitive type, its name is sufficient in type attribute whereas for non-primitive type we have to provide fully qualified name.

 Suppose the xml configuration is same as above and the Triangle class we have added one more constructor with String and int type as shown below: